 Defender of the Crown takes place in England in the Middle Ages.
 You enter the story following the death of the king, where different factions are fighting for territorial control.

 When the game begins, you must choose from one of four different Saxons to play (Wilfred of Ivanhoe, Cedric of Rotherwood, Geoffrey Longsword or Wolfric the Wild).
 Your goals are to keep the Normans at bay while working to gain control of England.
 During the course of the game, you must build up your armies and attack and conquer opponents' castles.
 You can choose to engage the enemy armies in battle, loot, or lay siege to opposing castles.
 Jousting contests are another means that you can use to take control of territories.
 You may also find yourself rescuing a damsel in distress or seeking help from Robin Hood.

 Can you build up your armies larger than your opponents' and succeed in attacking and claiming their territories?

 In addition to a standard Atari Jaguar controller, Defender of the Crown allows you to use either an Atari ST or Amiga mouse.
 To connect a mouse to the Jaguar, you will first need an adapter.
-You can build your own adapter, and you may be able to purchase an adapter from a third party as well.
+We offer two different mouse adapters for the Jaguar, one that allows you to use an Atari ST or Amiga mouse, and an adapter that allows you to use a PS/2 style mouse.
+You can build your own adapter.

 To use an Atari ST or Amiga mouse, make sure it's plugged into the second controller port when you fire up Defender of the Crown.
 When the game boots, you'll be presented with a menu that lets you select which type of controller you wish to use.
 Select a controller and you're on your way!